28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 Stage 9: Early Paper Decisions and Rebuttal Process

-Stage 11: Acceptance Process
+Stage 11: Final Decison Process for Rebuttal Papers

-Stage 12: Oral Decision Process
+Stage 12: Presentation Selection Process

-Stage 13: Official Notification to Authors
+Stage 13: Official Notification to Authors of Rebuttal Papers

 The PCs will issue the following, via email, to all authors: